If your Level Card is declined, it likely happened for one of these reasons:

 If your card is declined while making an eligible purchase, you can use a personal payment method, then submit a receipt in the app for reimbursement.
 Make sure to get an itemized receipt that includes the date of purchase, your name, the name of the merchant, a short description of the item or service, and how much you paid.

 Afterward, visit the Activity tab in the Level App to submit your receipt.
 Out-of-pocket expenses must be submitted for reimbursement within 30 days of the transaction.
 For some plans, like dental, vision, and Mental Health, you have 180 days to submit following the date of service.
-To review the submission period for your plan, check your benefit booklet in the app by visiting the Details section of that plan page.
+To review the submission period for your plan, check your benefit booklet.

 You can link your bank account to get paid back quickly and securely.
 Once Level processes your transaction, you’ll get reimbursed according to your plan’s coverage.